How it began

 Over time the school has become a beacon school for teaching children with autism.
-This means that for more than a decade I have been developing teaching approaches for teaching yoga to children with autism.
-I am now regarded as a specialist in teaching yoga to autistic children.
+This means that for years I have been developing teaching approaches for teaching yoga to children with autism.
+I am now regarded as a specialist in teaching yoga to children on the Autistic Spectrum

 I am very proud of that.